kitamado/kitamado.github.io/_notes/Introduction to Classical Music.md

    - [x]  A scene of the Last Judgment by Christ
    - [ ]  A scene of the Resurrection of Christ
    - [ ]  A scene from the Crucifixion of Christ

+## Week7

+### 7.1 - Beethoven to the Heroic Period

+- 15.1 Mozart and Beerhoven Compared
+- 15.2 Beethoven and the Romantic Genius
+- 15.3 Beethoven's Early Years
+- 15.4 Growing Deafness and Disability
+- 15.5 The "Moonlight" Sonata

+#### Quiz: Beethoven and the Romantic Genius

+#### Quiz: Beethoven's Early Years

+### 7.2 The Heroic Beethoven and Beyond

+- 16.1 The Three Periods of Beethoven
+- 16.2 Symphony No.3, the "Eroica"
+- 16.3 Symphony No.5
+- 16.4 Beethoven's Goft to Music: SOUND
+- 16.5 Beethoven Toword the End
+- 16.6 The Late Period and "Ode to Joy"

+#### Quiz: Symphony No.3, the "Eroica"

+#### Quiz: Symphony No.5

+#### Quiz: The Late Period and "Ode to Joy"

+### 7.3 Romanticism and the Romantic Art Song

+- 17.1 Introduction to Romantic Music
+- 17.2 Domestic Muic - Making of the Middle Class
+- 17.3 Sketch of the Life and Music of Franz Shubert
+- 17.4 Schubert's Erlkönig
+- 17.5 Robert and Clara Schumann

+#### Quiz: Sketch of the Life and Music of Franz Shubert

+#### Quiz: Schubert's Erlkönig

+#### Quiz: Robert and Clara Schumann